What is a Full Thyroid Panel? The First Step in Identifying Whats Wrong With Your Thyroid!

 Who Should Get a Full Thyroid Panel ?

-We strongly recommend a full thyroid panel, if you have noticed any of the following Thyroid symptoms –
+We strongly recommend a full thyroid panel, if you have noticed any of the following Thyroid symptoms or symptoms have not improved after thyroid replacement –

 - Dry skin